Natural and Organic Skin Care

 We also value the intangible benefits of plant ingredients: Plants have been used for both mystical and medicinal purposes for centuries, and we love the sometimes mysterious aspects of traditional medicine and spirituality that come into play.

 But most of all, we’re for transparency and vehemently opposed to greenwashing in any form.
 Knowing your ingredients and reading labels is one way to avoid greenwashed products.
 Shopping at clean-only retailers, like goop, Credo, Onda, or Follain; buying only brands you know to be completely clean; or checking a product’s rating on ewg.org before you buy are all good options, too.
-If organic is important to you, look for the USDA Organic seal (it’s on all our goop by Juice Beauty skin care).
+If organic is important to you, look for the USDA Organic seal.
 If natural-only is your priority, read labels carefully and get to know your ingredients.

 Many of our favorite brands make incredible stuff with natural skin-care and/or organic skin-care ingredients.
 Their stories are often amazing, so we’ve highlighted some below, along with our all-time must-have products from each.

-goop by Juice Beauty skin care nurtures your skin with powerful organic ingredients infused into high-tech formulas that deliver immediate and ongoing results.
+goop Beauty skin care nurtures your skin with powerful natural ingredients infused into high-tech formulas that deliver immediate and ongoing results.

 With her chic green glass jars and pots, Tata Harper set a new bar for glamour within the natural skin-care space; she’s also taken authenticity in sourcing to a new level, formulating and growing the majority of the ingredients in her products on her organic farm in Vermont.
 From her bestselling, glow-inducing masks to her adorable lip-and-cheek tints, the entire line is pure luxury.